smartopian/MVCR/mvcr-0.6.md

 implementation of an MVCR.
 As a result this version of the spec has been reduced with material from previous edits being added in according the stage and agreed roadmap of the MVCR in the CISWG.

 # Introduction & References
 The MVCR comprises the core Consent Receipt (CR) specification and specifically refers to the notice's required for consent when sharing personal information.
-This is currently managed with each organisations separately, by an individual and the MVCR address this problem.
+This is currently managed with each organisations separately, with bespoke policies that are closed to systematic use by an individual.
+The MVCR addresses this problem.

 The MVCR is written with terms and reference in context of:
 * ISO/IEC 29100	Information technology – Security techniques – Privacy framework